Could The Next Emirates Team New Zealand Boat Be Made Entirely Of Hemp?

 Current uses around the world include building material, medicines, rope, clothing, shoes, food, paper, bioplastics and biofuel.
 It is even found in the components of Mercedes C-class cars.

 The global industrial hemp market is expected to reach USD 15.26 billion (NZ$22bn) by 2027 (Grand View Research) and is an emerging industry in NZ that the Ministry for Primary Industries (MPI) has identified as having export market opportunities.
 Having only been deregulated since 2006, the NZ market is still in its infancy, with low levels of understanding among the general population and farmers and limited cultivation.

 “New Zealand is well known globally for its boat building technologies,”

 Says Melissa Baer of software solutions company, Webtools Agritech and passionate advocate of sustainable farming.

 “Wouldn’t it be awesome for us to showcase New Zealand to the world through our iconic sports.
 It’s not that big of a leap to imagine we could have an America’s Cup boat made entirely of hemp - hull, the ropes, the sails.
 Even what the crew wear.

-“That would certainly put New Zealand’s industry and innovation on a world stage.
+certainly put New Zealand’s industry and innovation on a

 Having a hemp boat would also help Emirates Team New Zealand in their carbon zero objectives - they recently partnered with Sir Stephen Tindall and The Warehouse Group to become the first America’s Cup syndicate to have a Toitū carbonzero certified campaign.